ryanmhoffman/articles/publish-android-apps-to-play-store.md

 The last thing you might need to update is your production server, if you are using one.
 If you were using test data from a test server, you will want to make sure all calls to the server are updated to your production server.
 Once that's updated you will probably need to test a few more times to make sure everything works as expected.

 ### Build the Release apk
+Now that your code is completely ready for to go, it is time to build the app.
+The final build gets packaged into a .apk file extension.
+You can think of it as Android's equivalent to a .jar file.
+Android Studio makes it fairly simple to generate the final apk.
+The generated apk *must* be signed with your own certificate.
+It is also important to keep the key for this certificate, because without it, you will not be able to publish updates to your app.
+Do not store the key in a public place.
+That would allow anyone with access to the key to publish updates to your app as you, so you should be the only one with the key.

+#### Signing the App